Kubrick – Before and After

 Superficially, Cast Away asks whether modern man can survive alone on a desert island.
 But Robert Zemeckis’ best film is really about destiny vs. free will.

-There are several good reasons to watch Bernardo Bertolucci’s controversial Last Tango in Paris, but not all of them make for palatable viewing.
+There are several good reasons to watch Bernardo Bertolucci’s controversial drama.
+Not all of them make for palatable viewing.

 While Cormac McCarthy’s acclaimed novel broke genre convention, the Coens’ adaptation is a study in audiovisual chaos.

-Joel and Ethan Coen never make it easy for the characters, sometimes pitting them against forces of nature.
-But Llewyn Davis is faced with a uniquely historical storm.
+Joel and Ethan Coen sometimes pit their characters against forces of nature.
+But Llewyn Davis faces a uniquely historical storm.

 All films begin at a keyboard.
 But whether the film is about screenwriters, journalists, novelists or composers, how does cinema depict the art of writing?